Jayant-Duneja/Jayant-Duneja.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Masters Student at UC Boulder
+subtitle: Masters Student at CU Boulder

 profile:
   align: right